oceanprotocol/list-purgatory/policies/ocean-market-sensitive-data-removal-policy.md

 ### How to Submit Your Request

-You can submit your request to remove sensitive data via our [DMCA email](mailto:dmca@oceanprotocol.com).
+You can submit your request to remove sensitive data via by email to [dmca@oceanprotocol.com](mailto:dmca@oceanprotocol.com).
 Please include a plain-text version of your request in the body of your message.
 Sending your request in an attachment may result in processing delays.

 ### Disputes